 Youth: Then what about my brother?
 What sort of tendencies does he have?

-Philosopher: For the first-born child, and also for the only child, the greatest privilege may be that one had a time in which one monopolized his or her parents’ love.”
+Philosopher: For the first-born child, and also for the only child, the greatest privilege may be that one had a time in which one monopolized the parents’ love.
 Later-born children do not have the experience of monopolizing their parents.
 They always have a rival who is ahead of them, and in many cases, they are placed in competition relationships.
-Yet the first-born child who has monopolized his or her parents’ love will be forced to come down from that position on the birth of a brother or sister.
+Yet the first-born child who has monopolized the parents’ love will be forced to come down from that position on the birth of a brother or sister.
 The first-born child who does not cope with this setback satisfactorily will hope to someday regain that seat of power.
 Adler refers to this as being a “worshipper of the past” who creates a lifestyle that is conservative, and is pessimistic with regard to the future.

 Youth: Then what about the second child?
 In my case, I am the second child, but also the last-born.
 What sorts of tendencies does the second child have?